-I didn’t expect to be still feeling grief at Christmas the year Leo told us he was transgender.
-By the time December rolled around, I had been living with that knowledge for three hundred and one days.
+I didn't expect to feel grief still at Christmas the year Leo told us he was transgender.
+By December, I had been living with that knowledge for three hundred and one days.

 I lost a dream I had carried in my heart since I was a young girl.
 I grieved the loss of a reality I thought had existed.
-I cried because I was sad; because I didn’t fully understand how to put my feelings into words I could express, and for no reason at all.
-Some days I cried because I was so overwhelmed, and tears were all I had to offer.
+I cried because I was sad and didn't fully understand how to put my feelings into words I could express, and for no reason at all.
+Some days I cried because I was overwhelmed, and tears were all I had to offer.
 There was one thing I knew to be true.

 It wouldn't always be this way.

-No matter how I felt during that time, it wouldn’t last forever.
+No matter how I felt then, it wouldn't last forever.
 Just as I was getting my bearings, around mid-year, my Grampa died.
 Just like that, my world went dark.
-Compounded grief amplifies whatever sense of loss you are already feeling and derails your coping abilities.
-I couldn’t convince myself it wouldn’t always be this way.
+Compounded grief amplifies whatever sense of loss you already feel and derails your coping abilities.
+I couldn't convince myself it wouldn't always be this way.
 I got caught in a grief spiral, and everything felt dark and heavy.
-I lost all that ground I had gained, and I had to start over.
+I lost all the ground I had gained and had to start over.

 As we headed towards the holidays that year, I wanted nothing more than to skip them.
 How did anyone expect me to be cheery when I was trying to sort out not having a daughter in my life anymore?
 How were we going to get through the holidays without my Grampa?
 I couldn't even think about it without crying.